 SAC offers an extensive Residential Life Curriculum; in fact, it’s what distinguishes us from many other independent schools across North America.

-The evening and Complete Weekend program
+From Friday to Sunday, the evening and Complete Weekend program

-offers an abundance of fun and interesting activities that help our boys create life-long friendships and memories.
+offers an abundance of fun and interesting activities that help our boys create lifelong friendships and memories.

-, Director of Residential Life, at 905-727-1219.
+, Director of Boarding at 905-727-1219.